 All that changed in 2023.

-Following multiple Dota 2 in-game events that had no connection to The International from 2020 to 2022, Valve announced that The International Battle Pass was gone.
+Following multiple Dota 2 in-game events that had no connection to The International from 2020 to 2022, Valve announced that The International Battle Pass was no more.

-The company stated that this was due to the high amount of development resources required for creating The International Battle Pass.
-Valve instead started using the existing TI Battle Pass structure for in-game events like the “Nemestice Battle Pass,” allowing the company use the same exact battle pass without putting any money into the esports scene.
+The company stated that this was due to the high amount of development resources required for creating Battle Pass.
+Valve instead started using the existing TI Battle Pass structure for in-game events like the “Nemestice Battle Pass,” allowing the company to use the same exact battle pass without putting any money into the esports scene.

 The result was The International 2023’s prize pool being pushed down to $3.4 million from the previous year’s $40 million.
 While this theoretically afforded more room for tournament organizers and esports organizations, the uptake has been slow, with fewer events being run with smaller prize pools.

 The good news for Valve is that this move has pushed up the player count markedly.
-2024 saw Dota 2 hit its highest player counts in years and retain those numbers over time.
+2024 and 2025 saw Dota 2 hit its highest player counts in years and retain those numbers over time.